yearro/finpro/README.md

 # finpro

-finpro is a project to explore hexagonal architecture
+finpro is a project to explore hexagonal architecture.

+The backend is a model for users to register and with this information to be able to add loans, the next step is to add the payments for these loans.

 # Requirements